tarnacious/text-invoice/README.md

     gem install text-invoice

+## Samples Invoice

+Yo, added examples of the YAML, template and a PDF.
+They're in the example directory.

 ## Custom templates

 It's just YAML so it's easy template.
 I use [Mustache templates][mustache] for the default HTML invoice, and added an option to support custom Mustache templates